Links on Android Authority may earn us a commission. Learn more.

 You are getting no Skype notifications

-If you are not getting any notifications for Skype calls or messages on your phone, you should go into the app’s Settings menu and check to see the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
+One of the biggest Skype problems on Android is not receiving any notifications for Skype calls or messages on your phone.
+If this is happening to you, you should go into the app’s Settings menu.
+Then, check to see the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
 If they are unchecked, fix that, and you should start getting Skype notifications.

 Skype Video Calls use up all of my mobile network data